Searching for leptophilic composite asymmetric dark sector at $e^+e^-$ colliders: Abstract

 \section{Abstract}

 Composite asymmetric dark matter (ADM) models provide a well-motivated paradigm that simultaneously explains dark matter (DM) relic density and matter-antimatter asymmetry.
 In these models, the mass of the DM candidate (the lightest dark baryon) is generated through the dark confinement scale dynamics.
 Although the leptophilic composite ADM model offers a viable framework, comprehensive studies of its collider phenomenology are absent.
-This work systematically explores novel signatures from leptophilic composite asymmetric dark sector at both low-energy and high-energy $e^+e^-$ colliders as well as other existing collider constraints.
-We demonstrate detectability of TeV-scale mediators along with sub-GeV to GeV-scale lightest dark mesons at Belle II and its proposed far detector, GAZELLE, as well as CEPC experiments.
+This work systematically explores novel signatures from the leptophilic composite asymmetric dark sector at both low-energy and high-energy $e^+e^-$ colliders as well as other existing collider constraints.
+We demonstrate detectability of TeV-scale mediators along with sub-GeV to GeV-scale lightest dark mesons at Belle II and its proposed far detector, GAZELLE, as well as {Circular Electron Positron Collider}/{Future Circular Collider-electron-positron} experiments.
 Moreover, these experiments exhibit complementary coverage of the model parameter space.